University of Tokyo: Post-war period

-During the American occupation era following Japan's defeat in World War II, the university dropped the word 'imperial' from its name and reverted to its original name, University of Tokyo.
-During this period, under American pressure to remove the role pre-war education was believed to have played in sustaining the class structure, Japan's education system was reformed.
-President Nambara was appointed as the chairman of the National Educational Reform Committee and implemented these changes.
-As a result, UTokyo merged with two Higher Schools, which were university preparatory boy's boarding schools.
-It thus became a four-year university, instead of three-year as it is today, in 1949.
-One of the higher schools that merged with UTokyo, the First Higher School, became the College of Arts and Sciences.
-This new college, operating on the same campus of Komaba as the higher school, took on the responsibility of educating all undergraduates for the first year and a half of their degrees.
-At the request of SCAP, the Department of Education was separated from the Faculty of Letters to establish the Faculty of Education.
-It was also during this period that UTokyo first opened its doors to female students.
+In 1947, following Japan's defeat in the Second World War, the university dropped the word 'Imperial' from its name and reverted to the University of Tokyo.
+During the occupation period, Japan's education system was reformed, and under President Shigeru Nambara the university was reorganised under the new post-war system.
+Nambara was also appointed chairman of the Education Reform Committee and oversaw changes at other educational institutions nationwide.

+In 1949, as part of the reforms, UTokyo merged with two Higher Schools, which were university preparatory boarding schools.
+It thereby became a four-year university instead of the pre-war three-year one.
+One of the higher schools that merged with UTokyo, the First Higher School, became the College of Arts and Sciences on the Komaba campus.
+At the request of SCAP, the Department of Education was separated from the Faculty of Letters to form the Faculty of Education.
+It was also during this period that UTokyo first admitted its female students.
 The first nineteen female students were matriculated in April 1946.